 Roots of the Rivalry

-The Rapids were one of 10 MLS originals in 1996, and are one of five to keep their inaugural name.
-Originally playing at Mile High Stadium, home of the NFL’s Denver Broncos, Colorado’s early years were highlighted by a trip to the 1997 MLS Cup and 1999 U.S. Open Cup finals.
+The Rapids were one of 10 MLS originals in 1996, and they are one of five to keep their inaugural name.
+Originally playing at Mile High Stadium, home of the NFL’s Denver Broncos, Colorado’s early years were highlighted by a trip to both the 1997 MLS Cup and 1999 U.S. Open Cup finals.

 Proximity tends to brew disdain, and the club’s capital cities were linked by the sprawling Rocky Mountains.
-The name was a natural fit, and they’ve since played 45 matches against each other.
+The "Rocky Mountain Cup" name was a natural fit, and they’ve since played 45 matches and counting.

 As the Rocky Mountain Cup has heavily tilted to RSL in recent years, they’ve enjoyed several blowouts against their rivals.
 None was more lopsided than a 6-0 victory over Colorado on Aug, 25, 2018 at Dick’s Sporting Goods Park.

-RSL relied on five different goalscorers, with winger Jefferson Savarino netting twice and assisting once.
+RSL relied on five different goal scorers, with winger Jefferson Savarino netting twice and assisting once.
 Corey Baird also had a goal and two assists in coming off the bench.
 They led 2-0 at halftime and then drove the blade deeper with four second-half goals.
 Oof.

 U.S. Open Cup

-RSL holds a 21-13-11 all-time record in the Rocky Mountain, an 11-4 series edge and hasn’t lost since an Oct.
+RSL holds a 21W-13L-11D all-time record in MLS play, an 11-4 Rocky Mountain Cup edge and they haven't lost since an Oct.
 15, 2017 match.
 But these rivals have never met in the U.S. Open Cup.